percona/everest-doc/docs/quick-install.md

 # Percona Everest quick install guide

-To quickly get started with Percona Everest, install it using Helm.
+Helm simplifies the installation of Percona Everest.
+With this guide, you'll be up and running with Percona Everest in no time.

+We have a comprehensive installation guide that covers all possibilities.
 !!! info "Alternative installation option"
-    Helm is the easiest way to install Percona Everest.
-However, if you prefer another method, you can also install Percona Everest using the CLI.
+    If you prefer an alternative method, you can also install Percona Everest using the CLI.
 Refer to the section [here](install/installEverest.md) to get started.

 ## Prerequisites